apache/airflow/docs/apache-airflow-providers-google/operators/transfer/bigquery_to_bigquery.rst

 Copying BigQuery tables
 -----------------------

-The following Operator copies data from BigQuery table to another.
+The following Operator copies data from one or more BigQuery tables to another.

 .. exampleinclude:: /../../tests/system/providers/google/cloud/bigquery/example_bigquery_to_bigquery.py
     :language: python